Speak to a qualified cancer nurse

 What are the risk factors?

-The causes of most cases of ovarian cancer are unknown, but factors that can increase the risk include:
+The causes of ovarian cancer are largely unknown, but factors that can increase the risk of developing ovarian cancer include:

 - age – ovarian cancer is most common in women over 50 and in women who have stopped having periods (have been through menopause), and the risk increases with age

 - genetic factors – up to 20% of serous ovarian cancers (the most common subtype) are linked to an inherited faulty gene, and a smaller proportion of other types of ovarian cancer are also related to genetic faults

 - family history – having one or more close blood relatives (e.g. mother, sister) diagnosed with ovarian, breast, bowel or uterine cancers, or having Ashkenazi Jewish ancestry

 - endometriosis – this condition is caused by tissue from the lining of the uterus growing outside the uterus